Fully-strange tetraquarks: fall-apart decays and experimental candidates: Results and discussions

 \section{Results and discussions}

 The decay results are presented in Table~\ref{tab:decay:ssss}.
 For the ground state, the spin-spin interactions play a crucial role for the fall-apart decays of a multiquark state.
 However, for some excited states, the linear confinement potential and/or Coulomb potential also have significant contributions.
-For most of the $T_{ss\bar{s}\bar{s}}$ states, the width contributed by the fall-apart decays is no more than 100 MeV.
+For most of the $T_{ss\bar{s}\bar{s}}$ states, the width contributed by the fall-apart decays is no more than 50 MeV, while several excited states possess much larger widths due to the opening of specific channels.
 Based on the mass spectrum and fall-apart decay properties, some discussions about the $T_{ss\bar{s}\bar{s}}$ states are given as follows.